limonPRO/nestjs-todo-app-with-auth/README.md

 JWT_SECRET = your secret key

+then in the commandline of you directory
+---
-then in the commandline of you directory run npm i (to install all dependancy) npm run start (to run the server) npm run start:dev (to run in watch mode)
+npm i (to install all dependancy) npm run start (to run the server) npm run start:dev (to run in watch mode)